aruidev/md-juice/readme.md

 ### Syntax highlighting

 - MD-Juice provides only minimal syntax tokens.
-- For full language highlighting, use a syntax highlighter alongside MD-Juice.
+- For full dynamic language highlighting, use a syntax highlighter alongside MD-Juice.
 - You can still override individual `--mdj-syntax-*` for custom hues.

 ---